nbr0wn/parapart/README.md

 See https://openscad.org/libraries.html for license details

 ## Known Issues
-- General code cleanup
+- General code messiness
-- Layout for mobile needs serious help
+- Layout (especially mobile) needs serious help
 - OpenSCAD wasm performance for complicated models can be painful

 ## Wish List
 - External help files per part
+- Local include files for a part
 - Having the ability to link related parts and possibly use the same customizations